VeritasSoftware/AspNetCore.ApiGateway/README.md

 In the solution, there are 2 back end Apis : **Weather API** and **Stock API**.

+Your **Gateway API** exposes endpoints which are a **facade** over your backend API endpoints.

+*	GET
+*	POST
+*	PUT
+*	DELETE

+For eg. To make a GET call to the backend API, you would set up a GET call in you Gateway API's **Api Orchestrator**.

+Then, the client app would make a GET call to the Gateway API which would be passed on to the backend API.

 ## In your Gateway API project

 **Add a reference to the package and...**